farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-11-07-Id-Abstraction.md

 However, no one said we have to include multiple types in the union.
 Adding just one type gives us a convenient alias-like construct that
 - is strongly typed
 - hides the underlying type
-- has conventient instantiation from the underlying type
+- has convenient instantiation from the underlying type
-- provides a convinient and safe way to unwrap the underlying value
+- provides a convenient and safe way to unwrap the underlying value

 ```fsharp
 type UserId = | Id of Guid